satooshi/FileClient/README.md

 FileClient
 ==========

-FileClient for php (plain text, LTSV)
+FileClient for php (plain text, LTSV).

+FileClient object can read  from or write content to a file.
+And you can handle file read process for every line as you like by passing a callback or a closure to walk() method.
+This method is intended for database manipulation.
+For example, you can insert or update record from a read line.

 # Installation